Complete classification of the Dehn functions of Bestvina-Brady groups: Lower bounds

-We want to show that with this extra assumption we get a quartic lower bound for the area of an almost-flat van Kampen diagram $D_n$ for the word $w_n$ (defined exactly as before).
+With this additional assumption, we show that the area of an almost-flat van Kampen diagram $D_n$ for the word $w_n$, defined in \cref{sec:cubic-lower-bound}, has a quartic lower bound.
+We begin with the following standard topological result.